huronOS/neoSaris/README.md

-# Saris Resolver - ICPC Resolver
+# neoS4RiS - ICPC Standings Resolver

 ![Example image of Saris by Club Algoritmia ESCOM](/public/exampleImage.PNG)

 The code of this repository contains a react app that can be used to simulate what happens in the frozen time during a competitive programming competition with the ICPC standard rules.

+Its UI is inspired by the [ICPC Resolver](https://tools.icpc.global/resolver/).
+The name `neoS4RiS` is inspired by the original [S4RiS](https://github.com/OStrekalovsky/S4RiS-StanD), which development has been stopped since 2014.
+This neo version of S4RiS, is built from scratch and does not share any code with the original project.

-It is inspired by the [ICPC Resolver](https://tools.icpc.global/resolver/).
-This application is a fork of the original (and abandoned) [SarisByAlgoritmiaESCOM](https://github.com/galloska) created by [galloska](https://github.com/galloska).
-So, this project took that work and started working with integrations to be easy to use.
+This repository, is a hard-fork of the original (and abandoned) [SarisByAlgoritmiaESCOM](https://github.com/galloska/SarisByClubAlgoritmiaESCOM) created by [galloska](https://github.com/galloska), we decided to improve this project by refactoring major pieces, and integrating it with external platforms to be easier to use.

 ## How to Use

 This tool is available on **[saris.huronos.org](https://saris.huronos.org)** thanks to the huronOS project who is providing the hosting.
 You can either use it online as a web client, or you can install it locally following the [installation](#Installation) steps.

+## Why a [another] ICPC Resolver?

+The current solutions like the official _ICPC Resolver_, require a lot of setup to make them work, other ones like the original S4RiS are abandoned.
+Added to this, any of them have integrations that allows them to be easier to use with popular platforms like _Codeforces_ which are commonly used to held official competitions, or annual contests.

+The main purpose of **neoS4RiS** is to facilitate the access to a resolver without requiring to install a lot of stuff or the need to parse a lot of data to be used.
+That's why neoS4RiS is mounted on web which can be accessed by anyone at anytime, and just by filling some form data, they're ready to unfreeze their standings.

 ## Online Judges Integrations

-Currently, Saris uses a data format described on the following subsection.
+Currently, neoS4RiS uses a data format described on the following subsection.
 But it have some integrations with:

 - Codeforces
 - vJudge

 So that saris automatically parse data (from API or another data syntax) to the required Saris Raw Data format.

-### Raw Data
+### neoS4RiS JSON

 The resolver needs a JSON input format that follows object model of [example.json](https://github.com/equetzal/SarisResolver/tree/public/example.json):